“Baaaaarrrrruuuuu,” she called out when she saw me at the gate.

 Some people live it for a day and snap out of it, others weeks, months, years, while some live it till their last breath.
 This is the stage teens are dubbed as unruly, rebellious, wild, crazy.
-Mine didn’t even last long. it’s like it wasn’t even there.
+Mine didn’t even last long.
+It’s like it wasn’t even there.
 And now that I think about it, I know she wished I didn’t grow up, at least not that fast.
-That I would have remained a kid.
-All the little guy wanted was to spend time with his grandma which meant visiting her every single day.
+I would have remained a kid.
+All the little guy wanted was to spend time with his grandma, which meant visiting her every day.

 Whenever she tells stories about her childhood, something she is very fond of, her eyes always light up upon mentioning his name.
 I always wonder what he was like.
 What it would have been like to have him around as we grew up.

 You see, death is such a cruel thing.
 A dark cloud of sorrow that strikes with neither mercy nor warning.
 A hard time for the family and friends – and a chance to finally find peace and eternal rest for the deceased.
 Two things that are almost impossible to find in this roller-coaster of emotions we call life.
 A dark mist that roams the streets day and night with no rest.
 Silence is its speciality.
 Showing up outside our doors uninvited.
 Choosing who to take away from us and leading them into a dark abyss where they will never be heard from again.
 Leaving us empty.

 And like it did years ago, the dark cloud was about to be back in our lives again.

 We had a great conversation with grandma on that day.
 Occasional banters and laughter.
 Plenty of laughter.
 A few serious exchanges of what I was planning to do after school and how the world is different now compared to when she was growing up.
 But that’s a good thing.
 She said.
 With education, you can be a whole bunch of stuff.
 All this you see around wasn’t there when we were going up.
 You guys are lucky.